 Company safety rules and safety policies are necessary to prevent accidents and injuries from occurring.
 Safety rules and policies will be strictly enforced.
 Enforcement will be in the form of disciplinary action which will consider the seriousness of the violation.
 Serious violations of safety rules may result in unpaid time off or possible termination of employment.
 Minor violations may result in written warnings to employees.
-Repeat minor violations may result in unpaid time off employment.
+Repeat minor violations may result in unpaid time off, or in possible termination of employment.
 Specifics regarding Beeler Construction's disciplinary action program are found in the Disciplinary Action section of the safety manual.